Lucía León: Adelaide United

 In September 2024, León joined Australian A-League Women club Adelaide United.
 In June 2025, it was announced that she departed the club at the conclusion of her contract and is set to join another A-League Women club.

 Wellington Phoenix

+León playing for the Wellington Phoenix in 2026.

 The day after announcing her departure from Adelaide United, it was announced that León had signed for Wellington Phoenix.
+In June 2026, the club announced León's departure at the conclusion of her contract, having made 20 appearances over the season.